Environmental Law Concentration

 Students interested in environmental and natural resources law and policy are passionate about conservation, climate change, and sustainability on earth.
-The Environmental Law Statement of Completion guides students through a customizable and innovative course-load to prepare for a career in environmental law and policy.
+The concentration in Environmental Law guides students through a customizable and innovative course-load to prepare for a career in environmental law and policy.
 A statement of completion in environmental law will lay a foundation and help distinguish students with employers as they proceed throughout their career.

-In order to earn an Environmental Statement of Completion, a student must satisfactorily complete three courses from Group A and four from Group A and/or B for a total of seven courses.
-Only one semester of a course may be used to satisfy the course requirements of the statement of completion.
+To complete the requirements of the concentration, a student must satisfactorily complete three courses from Group A and four from Group A and/or B for a total of seven courses.
+Only one semester of a course may be used to satisfy the course requirements of the concentration.

 Group A Courses